AndrewVolostnykh/My-app-/README.md

 What in future?
 ---------------------
-- Now as model are Collections - List of Strings XD, but in future i will connect PostgresDB and use JDBC to add users, photos, other
-- Realise CRUD, it means that user can delete his page or update some information about him, for example.
-- Add page with user posts.
 - Add to user photos and display that with posts and in profile.
 - May be add public or/and private chat.